|Buying Supplemental Health Insurance: Medigap|

 Under federal law, only 8 standardized plans can be offered as Medigap plans (except in Massachusetts, Minnesota, and Wisconsin, which have their own standardized plans).
-As of January 1, 2020, plans sold to individuals new to Medicare will be Plans A, B, D, G, K. L, M, and N.* Each Medigap plan offers a different set of benefits.
+Plans sold to individuals new to Medicare are Plans A, B, D, G, K. L, M, and N.* Each Medigap plan offers a different set of benefits.
 All cover certain out-of-pocket costs, including Medicare coinsurance amounts.
 Some plans also cover other costs, such as all or part of Medicare Part A deductibles, skilled nursing facility care coinsurance, and foreign travel emergency costs.

-*Two additional options, Plans C and F, will no longer be sold to new Medicare beneficiaries.
-However, they may be available to you if you were eligible for Medicare before January 1, 2020, but have not yet enrolled in a plan.
-If you already have either of these plans (which cover the Medicare Part B deductible), you'll be allowed to keep it.
+*Two additional options, Plans C and F, may be available to you if you were eligible for Medicare before January 1, 2020 but have not yet enrolled in a plan, or if you already have either of these plans.
+These plans cover the Medicare Part B deductible, which new plans are not allowed to do.